ansible/ansible/docs/docsite/rst/galaxy/user_guide.rst

 .. warning::

-   Use SSH keys instead of embedding credentials into a SCM URL.
+   Embedding credentials into a SCM URL is not secure.
+Make sure to use safe auth options for security reasons.
+For example, use SSH, netrc or http.extraHeader/url.<base>.pushInsteadOf in Git config to prevent your creds from being exposed in logs.

 Installing roles and collections from the same requirements.yml file
 ---------------------------------------------------------------------